 However, premium enterprise SIEM solutions offer better configuration and installation processes, correlation and reporting capabilities, machine learning and SaaS options, reliable vendor support, and many other useful functionalities.
 They enable organizations to monitor large-scale data center activities and centrally manage the security of key applications and network infrastructure.
 Perhaps most importantly, only enterprise SIEM platforms provide options for on-premise or cloud deployments and the capabilities of next-generation SIEM.
 Next-generation enterprise SIEMs come with powerful technologies such as User and Event Behavior Analytics (UEBA) and Security Orchestration, and Automation and Response (SOAR)—which significantly improve the effectiveness of incident detection and response efforts.

 We have reviewed and documented some of the best enterprise-grade premium SIEM tools in the market.
 Some of them such as the SolarWinds Security & Event Manager (SEM) and the ManageEngine EventLog Analyzer offer free trials, which provides an opportunity to evaluate certain capabilities before deciding to invest in the product.

 Notwithstanding, premium enterprise SIEM tools are not cheap and most businesses may not be able to afford them.
 This is where open-source SIEM tools stand out.
 With a variety of open-source SIEM out there, choosing the right one for your business can be challenging.
 What fits perfectly from a feature and functionality standpoint for one organization may not fit for another.
-To help you decide between the countless free and open-source SIEM tools on the market, we’ve put together a list of the seven best open-source SIEM software.
+To help you decide between the countless free and open-source SIEM tools on the market, we’ve put together a list of the six best open-source SIEM software.
 Hopefully, this will guide you in the process of selecting the right one for your business.